BloomBooks/BloomDesktop/DistFiles/factoryCollections/Templates/Decodable Reader/ReadMe-en.md

 A **Decodable Reader** is a book that carefully limits the letters and words used so that it fits what a new reader is ready to read.
-Typically a language may have 5 - 10 *decodable stages* through which learners progress.
+Typically, a language may have 5 - 10 *decodable stages* through which learners progress.

 Bloom helps you to define this sequence of *stages* that readers work through.
 Each book you create will be targeted at one of those stages, and Bloom helps you to make sure that your book is *decodable* (figure out-able) by learners at that *stage*.